Iqbal Hassan

 Iqbal Hassan (1942 – 14 November 1984) was a Pakistani film actor who mostly worked in Punjabi movies during the 1970s and the early 1980s.
 He is best known by his title role in the movie Sher Khan (1981).

 Life and career

 Hassan was born in 1942 in Lahore, British India.

 He started his acting career in 1965 in the film Punjab Da Sher, which starred the villain Mazhar Shah.
-Later, he performed as a hero in the movie Sassi Punnu (1968) in which Naghma was the heroine.
-He appeared in approximately 300 films in his 20-year long career, fifty of which he played the sole hero.
+Later, he played the hero in the movie Sassi Punnu (1968) opposite Naghma.
+He appeared in approximately 300 films in his 20-year long career, fifty of which he played the sole hero in.
 The 1981 release Sher Khan was the most important film in Hassan's career in which he played the title role.
-In 1972, along with Muhammad Ali and Zeba, he also co-produced the Urdu movie Badlay Gi Dunya Saathi.
+In 1972, along with Muhammad Ali and Zeba, he co-produced the Urdu movie Badlay Gi Dunya Saathi.

 He died in a car accident on 14 November 1984.
+Fellow actor Aslam Pervaiz was seriously injured in the accident and died at a hospital a week later.